2023 Reading List

 by Bill Bryson

 My thoughts: Perhaps the finest book about hiking I've ever come across.
-Written in Bill's well-known humorous tone, with anecdotes and one-liners leaving me with tears of laughter, I felt every painful, longing, exasperating and fulfilling step of the Appalachian Trail that he covers in this book.
+Written in Bryson's well-known humorous tone, with anecdotes and one-liners leaving me with tears of laughter, I felt every painful, longing, exasperating and fulfilling step of the Appalachian Trail that he covers in this book.

 Location: the Appalachian Trail in eastern USA between Georgia and Maine